 The required qualifying examinations are usually taken at the end of the second year of study.
 In order to meet the different departmental needs, each department has developed a qualifying examination format; details are provided in each departmental program description.
 The qualifying examinations serve to demonstrate that the candidate has mastered the background and the research tools required for dissertation research.
-The qualifying examinations are usually scheduled in June.
+The qualifying examinations are usually scheduled during the spring term of the student's second year or in June of that year.